Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

-file path: CODE_OF_CONDUCT.md
+FILE PATH: CODE_OF_CONDUCT.md
-content: # CODE OF CONDUCT
+CONTENT: # CODE OF CONDUCT

 **Our Pledge**